-The plat's original two lots were first discovered in late 1994 and purchased soon after.
-They included a larger (1.25 acres) flag lot stretching from the street to the protected native growth area along the bluff with an existing, 3 bedroom Early Northwest Modernist house built originally in 1962 for the Lehns’ growing family, and a smaller (0.5 acre) lot was on the ridge above along the street.
-Both lots enjoyed large, unobstructed views of northern Puget Sound, the Olympic Mountains, National Park and Forest, and Peninsula, Whidbey Island, and Admiralty Inlet, Puget Sound’s gateway to the Pacific and Asia.
-Soon after Migyur Rinpoche and the Lehns purchased both lots, Mariam and I met individually and collectively with the owners of the fourteen properties sharing the dead ended street to discuss GTi's plans to subdivide the two lots and how those plans might affect them.
-The City of Edmonds required a widening of the street to increase the number of lots using it and because of steep slopes on both sides, strict compliance with the City's standards was not always possible.
-A previous developer had tried to buy and subdivide the upper lot but failed to win the neighborhood's support.
-After meeting with our neighbors, listening to their concerns and giving them a better sense of our plans, we designed an alternative plan for the street that we all supported unanimously.
+Greenness’ original two lots were discovered in late 1994 and purchased soon after.
+They included a larger (1.25 acres) flag lot stretching from the street to the protected native growth area along the bluff with an existing, 3 bedroom Early Northwest Modernist house built originally in 1962 for the Lehns’ growing family, and a smaller (0.5 acre) undeveloped lot on the ridge above along the street.
+Both lots enjoyed expansive, unobstructed views of northern Puget Sound, the Olympic Mountains, National Park and Forest, and Peninsula, Whidbey Island, and Admiralty Inlet, Puget Sound’s gateway to the Pacific and Asia.
+Soon after Migyur Rinpoche and the Lehns purchased both lots, the Lehns met individually and collectively with the thirteen other property owners sharing the street to present and discuss GTi's plans to improve the street and subdivide their two lots into four.
+The City of Edmonds required a widening of the street to increase the number of lots served by it and due to steep slopes on both sides, strict compliance with the City's street standards was not always possible.
+A previous developer had tried to subdivide the upper half acre lot but failed to win the neighborhood's critical support.
+After multiple meetings with his neighbors listening to their concerns and ideas and getting a better sense of what could and should be proposed, Lehn designed an alternative street improvement plan that his neighbors supported unanimously.